Are You Smarter than a 5th Grader? (American game show): Gameplay

 The game play for this version of 5th Grader is similar to the original Fox network version.
 Games are played by a single contestant, who attempts to answer questions correctly plus one final fifth grade bonus question with the assistance of one of three fifth grade classmates (instead of five on the network version), who vary each week.
 In addition, each classmate can be used for up to three questions (as opposed to two on the network version).
 Naturally, the question's grade level determines the value and difficulty.

 Contestants are required to attempt all questions, and do not flunk out simply by answering a question incorrectly, instead losing all money earned to that point.
 If a player has any money left after all questions are asked, they are given the choice to either drop out with the money earned, or answer a 5th-grade bonus question worth 10 times their earnings.
 The maximum winnings are $25,000 without the bonus question, and therefore $250,000 if it is answered correctly.

+As in the original version, winning the maximum prize of $250,000 entitled a contestant to confess to a camera that "I am smarter than a 5th grader!"; if the contestant did not win the full $250,000, they instead have to declare the statement: "I am not smarter than a 5th grader."

 If the contestant answers the bonus question wrong, they lose everything, but if they had earned at least $2,500 before the bonus question, then they receive a consolation prize in the form of a $2,500 prepaid card.
 If they had earned less than $2,500, the value of the card is $250.
 On celebrity episodes, the consolation prizes are cash donations to the celebrity's favorite charity.

 In Season 1, there are 10 regular questions before the bonus question.
 Season 2 shortened the game by reducing the number of questions before the bonus question down to eight while fifth grade questions are removed from the main game.
 The "Save" was also removed, and contestants were no longer allowed to skip to a higher-grade question before attempting at least one question from each lower grade.